rysh/blog/content/post/essential-refactoring/index.md

 Nnames should be contextual, such as package name, class name, method name.
 It makes sense even if you remove unnecessary qualifiers.
 You should check names both from the perspective of describing the internal implementation and calling the API from outside.
 It is perfect if there is no discomfort or inconsistency.
 In the local scope, short variable names are sometimes acceptable.
-Readable Code documented well about these topics, and I recommend it.
+[The Art of Readable Code](https://www.oreilly.com/library/view/the-art-of/9781449318482/) documented well about these topics, and I recommend it.

 #### Extract
 There are several types of Extract: variables, methods, functions, classes.
 IDE shortcuts may be separate for each.